 For more details on what is included in the DPM 2007 “Rollup Update” or in the upcoming Service Pack 1, please check out:

-The DPM 2007 Rollup Update is now available via Microsoft Update, if your DPM server has opt’ed in for updates … or it is downloadable from:
+The DPM 2007 Rollup Update is now available via Microsoft Update, if your DPM server is opt’ed in for updates … or it is downloadable from:

 Microsoft is committed to continuing to make DPM2007 an ideal solution for protecting and recovering your Windows infrastructure.
 So, stay tuned as we get ready to launch the beta for DPM 2007 Service Pack 1, targeted for later this Summer – including the updates listed above, PLUS protection for Hyper-V, more capabilities around SQL Server databases, new features for protecting SharePoint farms and some other features that we are keeping a surprise for now.
-For more news and updates on DPM 2007, be sure to also check out the DPM BLOG.
+As always, you’ll hear about them first here – on the DPM blog site.